Majorana modes in graphene strips: polarization, wavefunctions, disorder, and Andreev states: Introduction

 In this work we address this gap.
 We perform a systematic investigation of finite-size graphene strips with different edge terminations: armchair, zigzag, and nearly square geometries, proximitized by an s-wave superconductor, subject to Rashba spin-orbit coupling and both in-plane and out-of-plane magnetic fields.
 Using exact diagonalization of the BdG Hamiltonian, we compute phase diagrams of MP, track bulk gap closings/reopenings, and image real-space localization for low-energy modes in clean and disordered regimes.
 By cross-correlating MP with wavefunction localization and monitoring psABS proliferation, we establish practical criteria for distinguishing genuine MZMs from trivial near-zero modes.
 Our analysis shows that the combination of edge geometry, magnetic field orientation, and disorder strength plays a decisive role in accessing and stabilizing topological superconducting phases supporting Majorana zero modes.
 We shows that armchair strips with short zigzag ends best support sharply localized, well-separated MZMs that remain stable under moderate disorder; by contrast, zigzag and square geometries display narrower windows and are more easily compromised by disorder-induced psABSs.
 Our analysis provides not only a consistency check across multiple diagnostics but also design principles for scalable graphene-based platforms.

 The remainder of this paper is organized as follows.
 In Sec.
 II, we introduce the tight-binding model for a graphene-based system with proximity-induced superconductivity, mapped onto an effective $p$-wave superconductor.
-Section III reviews the concept of Majorana polarization, including both the chiral-symmetry-based formulation~\cite{sticlet2012spin} and the more general definition applicable to systems in which chiral symmetry is absent~\cite{sedlmayr2015visualizing}.
+Section III reviews the concept of Majorana polarization, including both the chiral-symmetry-based formulation~\cite{sticlet2012spin} and the more general definition applicable to systems in which chiral symmetry is absent~\cite{sedlmayr2015visualizing}, \textcolor{black}{together with a Pfaffian-based periodic-disorder indicator, obtained from the corresponding periodically repeated disordered supercell, used as a global diagnostic of the finite disordered graphene strips.}~\cite{eissele2025topological,roy2026pfaffian}.
 Section IV describes the finite-size graphene geometries considered in this work.
 In Sec.
 V, we present our results for Majorana zero modes in the three geometries, analyzing the role of magnetic field orientation, the importance of edge termination, and disorder strength.
 Finally, Sec.
 VI summarizes our conclusions.